darthwalsh/bin/apps/onenote/ExportingMarkdown.md

 * ToDo: `- [ ]`
 	* Can also be in Completed state `- [x]`

-Some other tabs I used to use, but I scrubbed using Tags Summary search:
+I used to use some other tags, but I scrubbed using Tags Summary search:
 * password: moved secrets to 1PW, created custom link
 * Idea: Basically everything in my notes is ideas :P
-* To Do Priority 2: I don't ever finish all my P1 ideas
+* To Do Priority 2: I don't even finish all my P1 ideas

 ## Ordering
 Obsidian notes by default are displayed in alphabetical order.